styleguidist/react-styleguidist/docs/Cookbook.md

 }
 ```

 In comparison to [require](Configuration.md#require) option, these scripts and links are run in the browser, not during webpack build process.
-It can be useful for side effect-causing scripts which your components, or in this case Babel output, need to function properly.
+It can be useful for side effect-causing scripts in which your components, or in this case Babel output, need to function properly.

 ## How to add fonts from Google Fonts?